 There are many Jack Cole signature touches in this number.
 To highlight a few:

 - Primary colors.
 Cole was involved in the art design of his sequences and he had a great eye.
 He loved clashing loud primary colors, e.g., that blood-red backdrop.
 What about that crazy zebra-striped floor?

-- Carribean theme.
-Cole brought Afro-Carribean as well as Indian influences into American jazz dance, which, by the way, he invented.
+- Caribbean theme.
+Cole brought Afro-Caribbean as well as Indian influences into American jazz dance, which, by the way, he invented.

 - Hats!
 Cole loved ’em.
 There’s like four kinds of hats in this number.
 I love the tall turbans.

 - Low-camera-angle shots of dancers and a busy, richly filled frame.
 Watch how he loads dancers into the frame while the camera pans — from 0:21 to 0:31.

 - Overhead close-up shot of Grable.
 He made sure his leading ladies looked fantastic and that the camera slathered over them.
 He did this for Rita Hayworth and Monroe as well.

 - Stratified frame.
 Dancers bodies dissect the frame horizontally, with a base line of the men low down in the frame and an overlay of chorines moving through.
 He clusters dancers into the frame corners.